hjdev/vue-lunar-fullcalendar/README.md

 ## Example App

-关于基于 vue2 依赖包的例子(I have created a simple Vue 2 webpack application as an example/playground) https://github.com/a306916069/vue-lunar-fullcalendar
+I have created a simple Vue 2 webpack application as an example/playground https://github.com/a306916069/vue-lunar-fullcalendar

 ## Basic Usage